tribixbite/awesome/README.md

 *   [home-assistant-ecosystem/home-assistant-cli](https://github.com/home-assistant-ecosystem/home-assistant-cli) - :computer: Command-line tool for Home Assistant
 *   [ToyKeeper/fuckometer](https://github.com/ToyKeeper/fuckometer) - How fucked are you right now?
 A tool to help you give a fuck so you can get less fucked.
 Track several aspects of life and boil them down to a single number with graphs and productivity suggestions.
 *   [ollo69/ha-smartthinq-sensors](https://github.com/ollo69/ha-smartthinq-sensors) - HomeAssistant custom integration for SmartThinQ LG devices
+*   [ct-Open-Source/tuya-convert](https://github.com/ct-Open-Source/tuya-convert) - A collection of scripts to flash Tuya IoT devices to alternative firmwares

 ## JavaScript